dddrrreee/cs140e-22win/labs/0-trusting-trust/README.md

 Follow the [README.md](code/step1/README.md) `code/step1` and implement
 `string-to-char-array.c` such that you can generate a self-reproducing program based on `Figure 1` in Thompson's paper.
+This will hopefully shake out any ambiguity in the paper.

 #### Part 2: inject an attack into login and compiler

+We now start writing a simple version of the compiler code injection attack Thompson described.

-Follow the [README.md](code/step2/README.md) in `code/step2` and implement simple attacks on the trivial login program (`step2/login.c`) and the identity compiler (`step2/identity-cc.c`).
+Follow the [README.md](code/step2/README.md) in `code/step2` and
+modify `trojan-compiler.c` so that it will perform simple attacks on the trivial login program (`step2/login.c`) and the identity compiler (`step2/compiler.c`).

 #### Part 3: inject an attack that will inject an attack into the compiler.

+Finally, we use the trick from Part 1 to inject a self-replicating attack into the compiler.

-Follow the [README.md](code/step3/README.md) in `code/step3` and combine the code from Part 1 and Part 2 so that your trojan compiler will take a clean, virgin copy of the "system" compiler `identity-cc.c` and injects a self-replicating copy of its trojan attack into it.
+Follow the [README.md](code/step3/README.md) in `code/step3` and
+combine the code from Part 1 and Part 2 so that your trojan compiler (`trojan-compiler.c`) will take a clean, virgin copy of the "system" compiler `compiler.c` and inject a self-replicating copy of its trojan attack into it.

 #### Postscript

 You have now replicated Thompon's hack.
-Startlingly, there seem to be only a few people that have ever done so.
+Startlingly, there seem to be only a few people that have ever done so, and most that believe they understand the paper woulnd't actually be able to write out the code.
 You can probably really stand out at parties by explaining what you did.